 Professional Exposure Therapy

-Exposure therapy (also known as immersion therapy) is considered the most effective treatment for arachnophobia and it is the one in which Creature Courage excels.
-The approach involves the gradual expose of a person to their feared object (spiders) within a controlled and safe environment.
+Exposure therapy (also known as immersive therapy) is considered the most effective treatment for arachnophobia, and it is the one in which Creature Courage excels.
+The approach involves the gradual exposure of a person to their fear trigger (spiders) within a controlled and safe environment.
+The reason why exposure therapy is so important is because the survival part of our brain does not communicate with the more rational part of our brain!
+Otherwise, you could simply talk yourself out of a spider phobia.
+You have to show the survival part of our brain, not tell it.

 How Exposure Therapy Works

-1. Gradual Exposure: The therapy begins with less intimidating forms of exposure, such as looking at pictures of spiders or through the use of a toy spider
+- Gradual Exposure: The therapy begins with less intimidating forms of exposure, such as looking at videos and pictures of spiders, or through the use of a toy spider

-2. Progression: Once the person becomes comfortable with the initial exposure, it can be increased to more direct interactions, such as being in the same room as a live spider
+- Progression: Once the person becomes comfortable with the initial exposure, it can be increased to more direct interactions, such as being in the same room as a live spider, then eventually interacting with the spider.

-3. Desensitisation: Through repeated exposure, the brain’s response becomes slowly rewired, which reduces the fear over time.
+- Desensitisation: Through repeated exposure, the brain’s response slowly rewires, which reduces the fear over time.

-4. Controlled Environment: As just touched upon, all exposure occurs in a safe and controlled setting under the guidance of a trained therapist
+- Controlled Environment: As just touched upon, all exposure occurs in a safe and controlled setting under the guidance of a trained therapist, step by step.

 Cognitive-Behavioural Therapy (CBT)